-Wheeled frames are usually chosen over non wheeled frames when balance instead of reduced weight-bearing ability is the main concern (Elmamoun and Mulley, 2007).
+Wheeled frames are usually chosen over non-wheeled frames when balance, instead of reduced weight-bearing ability, is the main concern (Elmamoun and Mulley 2007).
 They are also useful for people who find it difficult to use a traditional frame as they make a more continuous walking pattern possible, and do not need to be lifted clear off the ground to move forwards.
-The wheels on these frames are fixed and users have found that this means they may need to be lifted when turning.
-Users have also found that the ferrules on the rear legs can catch and ruck carpets and rugs(Hall et al., 1990).
-They can be hazardous to individuals with a festinant or Parkinsonian gait (characterized by small shuffling steps) so consult with your health care professional (Elmamoun and Mulley, 2007).
+The wheels on these frames do not pivot around a corner, so the frame needs to be lifted when turning.

 Triangular frames are sometimes called 'Delta' or 'tri-wheeler frames'.
-They have a single front swivel castor and two uni-directional rear wheels and are suitable for use outdoor.
+They have a single front swivel castor and two uni-directional rear wheels.
+The larger wheels make them suitable for use outdoors.
 You may find them more manoeuvrable than four wheeled walkers, although not as stable.
-Like two wheeled rollators they may allow you to adopt a more flowing walking pattern than with a non-wheeled walking frame.
+As they are so manoeuvrable, the use of the brakes when the person stops walking is important for safety.
+Like two wheeled rollators they may allow you to adopt a more flowing walking pattern than a non-wheeled walking frame.
 The height of the pushing handles can be adjusted.

+Four wheeled walkers, when used appropriately, will allow the person to adopt a more fluent walking pattern.
 Large wheels and/or large swivelling castors facilitate travel.
 However, they may be too mobile for people who need to lean or push against the frame for support - the frame may run away from them.
-When used appropriately, this style of frame will allow the person to adopt a more fluent walking walking pattern.
+The size of these walkers make them more suitable for outside use, but with adequate space, can be used inside.

 It is very important to have the frame at the correct height for use.